‘Rs 2,000 crore were spent to buy Shiv Sena’s name and party symbol,’ alleges Sanjay Raut

 The faction led by former Maharashtra Chief Minister Uddhav Thackeray was assigned the symbol of a flaming torch.
 In its Friday ruling, the poll watchdog said the symbol along with the Shiv Sena (Uddhav Balasaheb Thackeray) name will remain with his group till the bye-polls to the Chinchwad and Kasba Peth Assembly constituencies of Maharashtra.

-The Shiv Sena had split in June after Shinde and a group of party MLAs rebelled against the former Maharashtra government – a coalition of the Shiv Sena, the Nationalist Congress Party and the Congress.
+The Shiv Sena split in June last year after Shinde led a rebellion by a group of legislators against Thackeray’s leadership, precipitating the collapse of the previous Maharashtra government, run in coalition by the Shiv Sena, the Nationalist Congress Party and the Congress.

-After more than a week of political drama, the coalition was ousted from power as the Thackeray faction was reduced to a minority in the state Assembly.
 Shinde was sworn in as the chief minister of Maharashtra on June 30, while the Bharatiya Janata Party’s Devendra Fadnavis took oath as his deputy.

 Election Commission order